emberjs/website/source/blog/2017-07-06-ember-2-14-released.md

 + A flag `--no-welcome` has been added for `ember new` and `ember init`.
 Use this flag to skip the inclusion of `ember-welcome-page` as a dependency in newly created projects.
-+ The Ember-CLI team recommends Ember Addons use the lowest supported Node release when running CI.
++ The Ember CLI team recommends Ember Addons use the lowest supported Node release when running CI.
 As of this release, that means Node 4.x.

 For more details on the changes in Ember CLI 2.14.0 and detailed upgrade